danthegoodman1/icedb/perf_tests/chicago_taxis/README.md

 and 3 larger files.
 Running an empty merge takes 16.21 seconds :P. This indicates to me that the time to actually process files for merging even 40 files was well beyond sub-second.

-Files were kept at a max size ~100MB.
+Files were kept at a max size ~100MB (which was too small, and hampered performance due to high time ot first byte latency in S3).

 #### Queries (post merge and tombstone clean (2x), direct file access, m7a.32xlarge 128vCPU)